 Board Certified in Reproductive Endocrinology & Infertility

 Dr. Pei-Li Huang sees Fertility Solutions™ as a “family willing to bend over backward to provide the best care to its patients.”
 She has displayed this extraordinary level of sensitivity and professional commitment from the very beginning of her career, graduating cum laude from the six-year BA/MD program at Boston University, with a dual degree in medical science and English Literature.
 Upon graduation, she was awarded the Benjamin Tenney Prize in obstetrics and gynecology.
 She has received recognition from various publications including being listed in the Guide to America's Top Obstetricians and Gynecologists by the Consumers' Research Council of America.

 She completed her medical residency in obstetrics, gynecology and reproductive biology at Harvard teaching hospital Beth Israel Deaconess Medical Center; she later completed a fellowship in reproductive endocrinology at the University of California.
-She has continued to place emphasis on education, serving on the faculty of Tufts University Medical Center, Beth Israel Deaconess Medical Center and the New England Medical Center.
+She has continued to place emphasis on education, having served on the faculty of Tufts University Medical Center and Beth Israel Deaconess Medical Center.

 Dr. Huang has a wealth of qualifications, including board certifications from the American Board of Obstetrics and Gynecology and the American Board of Reproductive Endocrinology and Infertility.
 Her clinical interests include the treatment of amenorrhea, pituitary disorders, anovulation and Polycystic Ovarian Syndrome, recurrent pregnancy loss, and both primary and secondary infertility.